 In addition to two examinations at the latter end of Year 13, students will be expected to produce original media of their own which showcases the technical skills they will have mastered throughout the course.
 They will be expected to produce media across three platforms, including television, print and website.
 Media Studies is one of the only linear A Levels to include such a significant and enjoyable alternative to examinations as part of its assessment.

 We pride ourselves on a thriving extra-curricular programme.

 Film Club initiates eager film buffs into the Media department.
 Students can join from Year 7, and have the opportunity to view a student-nominated film in a prep screening, and then debate its merits at a lunchtime meeting.
-Previous successes include Clint Eastwood’s Gran Turino and Steve McQueen’s 12 Years A Slave, whilst, unfortunately, The Maze Runner fell foul of our discerning viewers!
+Previous successes include Clint Eastwood’s Jersey Boys and Ryan Coogler’s Creed, whilst, unfortunately, Prometheus fell foul of our discerning viewers!

 We also run two photography societies.
 Young Photographers is aimed at students in years 7-9 and introduces them to the tips and tricks needed to capture striking images.
 Links with the Art Department have led to a professional photography studio, complete with green screen and photography backdrops.
 Young photographers have embraced this facility, producing both still life images and light painting.
 The Sixth Form School Photographers group, on the other hand, is more designed as a marketing service, where students sign up to photograph key school events, such as church services, sports fixtures and Sixth Form socials.
 Both groups are very popular and develop both student confidence and technical expertise.